open-cogsci/osdoc/content/pages/manual/forms/custom.md

 ### Creating forms using Python inline script

 The exact same form can be created using an INLINE_SCRIPT and a bit of Python code.
 You will notice that the Python code somewhat resembles the OpenSesame script shown above.
-This is no wonder: The FORM_BASE plug-in essentially translates the OpenSesame script into Python code.
+This is no wonder: The FORM_BASE plugin essentially translates the OpenSesame script into Python code.

 First, drag an INLINE_SCRIPT into your experiment.
 Select the newly created item to open its tab, and add the following script into the Run phase of the INLINE_SCRIPT item (see the comments for explanations).